-One of the fallacies of the Young British Artist era is that before that time, British artists were never young.
-But there are plenty of artists whom we recognised before their 25th birthdays, sold to museums and collectors abroad, and were supported by gallery owners with their longterm interests at heart.
+One of the fallacies of the Young British Artist (YBA) era is that before that time, British artists were never young.
+There were plenty of artists whom we recognised before their 25th birthdays, sold to museums and collectors abroad, and were supported by gallery owners with their long-term interests at heart.